Cyclone Martin (1997): Aftermath

 was intact, arrangements were made with Air Rarotonga for a plane to be sent to the atoll.
 The plane subsequently arrived in Manihiki with food and medical equipment, as well as a relief team consisting of two doctors, a communications technician, the Minister of Disaster Management: Tepure Tapaitau, as well as various other officials.
 The Cook Islands Government also formally requested assistance from the Government of New Zealand.

 During November 3, the New Zealand Foreign Affairs Minister: Don McKinnon, received a request for Cook Islands Government.
 As a result, a Hercules from the Royal New Zealand Air Force would fly tarpaulins, water containers, blankets and communications equipment to Rarotonga, where food and medical supplies were added before it was dispatched to Manihiki.

+The name Martin was later retired from the South Pacific naming lists.